 The Roman Republic was founded in 509 BC, after the end of the Roman Kingdom, when Rome’s last king, Lucius Tarquinius Superbus, was overthrown by the Roman people.

-The first consul of the Republic was Lucius Junius Brutus.
+One of the first consuls of the Republic was Lucius Junius Brutus.

 The Roman Republic was founded on the idea of representational government.
 This meant that the people of Rome would elect representatives to make decisions on their behalf.